Department of Cell Biology

 Smilowitz, H.M., P.L.
 Micca, M.M.
 Nawrocky, D.N.
 Slatkin, W. Tu and J.A.
 Coderre.
 2000.
 The combination of boron neutron-capture therapy and immunoprophylaxis for advanced intracerebral gliosarcomas in rats.
 J. Neuro-Oncology, 43:231-240 (109032854).

-2. Gold Enhanced Radiation Therapy; Vascular and Tumor Imaging; Gold and Iron Nanoparticle Hyperthermia.
-We are working collaboratively with a company on Long Island that has developed novel preparations of gold and iron nanoparticles.
+2. Gold and Iodine Nanoparticle Enhanced Radiation Therapy; Vascular and Tumor Imaging; Gold and Iron Nanoparticle Hyperthermia.
+We are working collaboratively with a company on Long Island that has developed novel preparations of heavy-atom nanoparticles.
 These non-toxic particles can be injected iv at very high doses.
 Larger particles circulate for extended periods, while smaller particles are excreted by the kidney.
 We are working on several projects to develop novel therapies and diagnostic tests that can be performed with these agents:

-· Gold Enhanced Radiation Therapy: We have shown that gold nanoparticles can greatly increase the radiation dose a tumor receives and are therefore useful as radiation enhancers.
-We are currently working on breast cancer, bladder cancer, squamous cell carcinoma and glioma models.
+· Gold and Iodine Nanoparticle Enhanced Radiation Therapy: We have shown that gold nanoparticles can greatly increase the radiation dose a tumor receives and are therefore useful as radiation enhancers.
+We are currently working on breast cancer, bladder cancer, squamous cell carcinoma and glioma models using gold and other heavy-atom nanoparticles.

-· Gold Enhanced Imaging: We are working on several imaging projects including the development of virtual colonoscopy, breast cancer imaging, gold-based angiography, and kidney imaging.
+· Gold and Iodine Nanoparticle Enhanced Imaging: We are working on several imaging projects including the development of virtual colonoscopy, breast cancer imaging, gold-based angiography, and kidney imaging.

 · Iron and Gold Nanoparticle Mediated Hyperthermia: We are developing novel therapies whereby gold and iron nanoparticles can be used to treat tumors with hyperthermia.